Goal-free living

 One of the high points of the forum was when Stephen took the stage and gave a goal-free presentation about goal-free living.
 He’d originally intended to talk about a different theme, and had nothing prepared on goal-free living, but a few other conference attendees dared him to do it.
 Needless to say he nailed it, and the goal-less nature of his presentation underscored and validated the message.

-One thought on “Goal-free living”
+One response to “Goal-free living”